maisha-maliha/BackEndProject/README.md

 ## Introduction:
 This project is a built using FastAPI and MySQL.
 In this project I have used thirdparty API named [News API](https://newsapi.org/).

-The following API end points were implemented:
+The following API end points were implemented in FastAPI:

 * GET /news: Fetch all news with pagination support.